sbalian/ape/README.md

 ls -lha
 ```

-If you pass `--execute`, the tool will run the command for you after printing it!
+If you pass `--execute` or `-e`, the tool will run the command for you after printing it!
 Be careful with this as LLMs often make mistakes:

 ```bash
 ape "Who am I logged in as?"